n1ck007/cross-compile/README.md

 ### Real Name
 The real name is the acutal compiled shared object and follow the convension `libNAME.so.MAJOR.MINOR.PATCH`.
 For example, the real name of the dynamic JPEG library, version 8.2.2, would be `libjpeg.so.8.2.2`

 However, not all shared libs do not follow this convension.
-The C library uses the convension `libNAME-MAJOR.MINOR.so` -> `libc-2.31.so`
+The C library uses the convension `libNAME-MAJOR.MINOR.so` becomes `libc-2.31.so`

-### Shared Object Name (soname)
+### Shared Object Name
-The soname is just a label for a major version of shared lib.
+The shared object name, or soname, is just a label for a major version of shared lib.
 Although not required, it makes resolving shared lib dependancies much easier.

 A binary that is linked to a shared lib with an soname will look first for the soname on the target system.
-On the target system the soname is usually a symlink that points to the real name of the current version of the that library.
+On the target system the soname is usually a symlink that points to the real name of the current version of the that library. `libjpeg.so.8.2.2` becomes `libjpeg.so.8`

-        soname -> real name
-`libjpeg.so.8` -> `libjpeg.so.8.2.2`

 ### Linker Name
-The linker name is simply the name of the shared lib that is invoked when linking it at compile time. `gcc` looks for this library during the linker phase when given the `-l` option.
+The linker name is simply the name of the shared lib that is invoked when linking it at compile time. `gcc` looks for this library during the linker phase when given the `-l` option. `-ljpeg` becomes `libjpeg.so`

-  option -> linker name
-`-ljpeg` -> `libjpeg.so`

-## Create a Share Library
+## Creating a Share Library
 1. Generate the object files `-c` using `-fpic` or `-fPIC`.
 2. Compile the objects files into a shared lib useing `-shared`
 	- If a soname is desired, use `-Wl,-soname,<SONAME>`